omerfaruksayar/CANParserCreator/README.md

 ## Usage

-Program takes 6 parameters,
+Program takes 6 parameters,<br />
-package name = Name of the package will be created in the given WS path dbc path = path for dbc file containing .dbc file package path = Path for WS/src package message name (optional) = Message file name will be created in the package subscribing topic name = Topic for can data publisher topic name = Topic name to publish our message
+package name = Name of the package will be created in the given WS path <br />
+dbc path = path for dbc file containing .dbc file <br />
+package path = Path for WS/src <br />
+package message name (optional) = Message file name will be created in the package <br />
+subscribing topic name = Topic for can data <br />
+publisher topic name = Topic name to publish our message  <br />

 ```
 python3 canparsercreator.py <package name> <dbc path> <package path> <package message name> <subscribing topic name for can messages> <publisher topic name>